-- the data must be encrypted and password protected - the device must be password protected (many memory sticks / cards and other mobile devices cannot be password protected) - · the device must offer approved virus and malware checking software - the data must be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete
+- the data must be encrypted and password protected - the device must be password protected (many memory sticks / cards and other mobile devices cannot be password protected) - the device must offer approved virus and malware checking software - the data must be securely deleted from the device, in line with the Rainbow MAT policy (below) once it has been transferred or its use is complete

 Communications A wide range of rapidly developing communications technologies has the potential to enhance learning.
-The following table shows how the school currently considers the benefit of using these technologies for education outweighs their risks / disadvantages:
+The following table shows how the Rainbow MAT currently considers the benefit of using these technologies for education outweighs their risks / disadvantages:

-Staff & other adults Pupils Communication Technologies Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission Not allowed Mobile phones may be brought to school ✓ ✓ Use of mobile phones in lessons - for explicit educational purposes ✓ ✓ Use of mobile phones in social time ✓ ✓ Taking photos on school owned camera devices-NOT MOBILE PHONES ✓ ✓ Use of school owned mobile devices eg iPads ✓ ✓ Use of personal email addresses in school, or on school network only after school clubs have finished ✓ ✓ Use of school email for personal emails - Use your professional judgement ✓ ✓ Use of chat rooms /facilities-for educational purposes ONLY (VLE) ✓ ✓ Use of messaging APPS ✓ ✓ Personal use of social media (such as Facebook) ✓ ✓ Use of Troon School Facebook page for information/communication purposes ✓ ✓ Use of Troon School Twitter Account for educational/information purposes ✓ ✓ Use of Class Twitter Account for educational and information purposes TEACHER TO APPROVE TWEETS BEFORE THEY ARE TWEETED. ✓ ✓ Use of blogs-for educational purposes ONLY ✓ ✓
+J Staff Staff & other adults Pupils Communication Technologies Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission Not allowed Mobile phones may be brought to school ~ ✓ Use of mobile phones in lessons - for explicit educational purposes ✓ ✓ Use of mobile phones in social time ✓ ~ Taking photos on school owned camera devices-NOT MOBILE PHONES ~ ~ Use of school owned mobile devices eg iPads ~ ~ Use of personal email addresses in school, or on school network only after school clubs have finished ~ ✓ Use of Rainbow MAT school email for personal emails - Use your professional judgement ~ ~ Use of chat rooms /facilities-for educational purposes ONLY (VLE) ✓ ✓ Use of messaging APPS ✓ ✓ Personal use of social media (such as Facebook) √ ~ Use of Rainbow MAT School Facebook page for information/communication purposes ✓ ✓ Use of Rainbow MAT School Twitter Accounts for educational/information purposes ✓ √ Use of Class Twitter Accounts for educational and information purposes TEACHER TO APPROVE TWEETS BEFORE TWEETED. ✓ ✓ Use of blogs-for educational purposes ONLY ✓ ✓